Login

 3. Set “# Periods” to 1.

 • Note: Because the number of periods is 1, the frequency field will be disabled.
-If a frequency is entered, it will be automatically cleared when you leave the row.
+If you enter a frequency, it will be cleared automatically when the row loses focus.

-1. Move to row 2.
-At this point, the regular payment amount is not yet known.
+1. Go to row 2.
+At this stage, the payment amount is not yet known.

 1. Set “Series” to Payment.